Prince Andrei Alexandrovich of Russia

 Born and raised in Imperial Russia during the reign of his uncle Nicholas II, his military career in the Russian navy and the Chevalier guards was cut short by the Russian Revolution.
-He escaped the fate of many of his relatives killed by the Bolsheviks, fleeing to his parents' estate in Crimea.
-For a time, he was under house arrest there with a large group of family members.
-He married there.
+He escaped the fate of many of his relatives that were killed by the Bolsheviks by fleeing to his parents' estate in Crimea, where he was under house arrest with a large group of family members and got married after a couple of years.

 In December 1918, he left Russia with his wife and his father.
 They lived for a couple of years in Paris, France, which had a large population of Russian refugees.
 Eventually he settled in England in the household of his mother.
 His wife died during World War II, a victim of the London Blitz.
 He remarried in 1942.
 He moved to Provender House in Faversham, Kent, which was owned by the family of his second wife.
 Alexandrovich lived quietly there as an English country squire until his death.
 His son, Prince Andrew Andreevich, was claimant to the headship of the Romanov Family until his death in 2021.

 Early life

 Prince Andrei Alexandrovich was born at the Winter Palace, Saint Petersburg, the second child and first son of Grand Duke Alexander Mikhailovich and Grand Duchess Xenia Alexandrovna of Russia.
 Although an Imperial Romanov Family Dynast and a grandson of Emperor Alexander III through his mother, he did not receive the title Grand Duke of Russia because he was a great-grandson of Emperor Nicholas I in the male line through his father.
 Due to the insistence of his grandmother, the Dowager Empress Maria Feodorovna, he was honoured with a 21 gun salute at birth (which was usually reserved for Grand Dukes), although he was only a Prince of Russia (to be honoured with a 15-gun salute).

+His uncle, Nicholas II, wrote to his brother George that: "Her Andrusha is a big, healthy boy, but still very ugly.
+Please don't tell her [Xenia] that."

 In his youth, before World War I, Prince Andrei toured Europe with his parents.
 At Biarritz, he joined his great uncle King Edward VII of the United Kingdom at the Palace Hotel.
 Prince Andrei joined the Russian navy and served under his father Grand Duke Alexander Mikhailovich of Russia.
 Later he became lieutenant in the Chevalier guards, whose colonel-in-chief was his uncle, Emperor Nicholas II.
 Just before the Russian revolution, he was the only member of his family to accompany the Empress Alexandra and her four daughters on their last visit to the churches of Novgorod.
 It was the last time he saw them.